jeremymiller00/ProjectList/README.md

 * Enhanced Publisher Analytics toolkit by implementing PCA data extaction stage for export to Tableau.
 * Aligned product with customer needs by modifying model architecture to account for new features.

-### PubMatch Validation - In Production
-Matching publisher data to records in Web of Science for Publisher Analytics reporting.
-Linear classifer for Natual Language document classification.
-* Key algorithm in product with revenue ~100k per year.
-* Worked with product manager to solicit efficient creation of labeled data set.
-* Trained logistic regression model in Python to predict match between publisher and company records; accuracy 96%.
-* Wrote and tested basic REST endpoint to provide on-demand predictions.

-### Reviewer Connect - In Production
-Assist journal editors in finding peer reviewers for academic manuscript submissions.
-Linear classifier for ranking Elastic Search results.
+### Linear classifier for ranking researcher records.
+Assists journal editors in finding peer reviewers for academic manuscript submissions.
 * Delivered weekly Bayesian A/B testing for old/new model versions over 3 months.
 100% of customers moved to new model, with metrics improved by 10% and lower technical debt.
 * Wrote bash script and cron job to automate extraction every 2 weeks.
 * Delivered monthly data reporting pipeline using Python and SQL to gather, analyze, and present monthly usage data.
 * Validated and updated prior model training process.

-### Ensemble Model for Keyword and Key Sentence Extraction - In Production
+### Linear classifer for Natual Language document classification.
+Matches publisher data to company database records for Publisher Analytics reporting.
+* Key algorithm in product with revenue ~100k per year.
+* Worked with product manager to solicit efficient creation of labeled data set.
+* Trained logistic regression model in Python to predict match between publisher and company records; accuracy 96%.
+* Wrote and tested basic REST endpoint to provide on-demand predictions.

+### Linear ensemble of unsupervised natural language extraction models.
 Helps journal editors manage workflow by quickly assessing fit between manuscript and publications.
-Linear ensemble of unsupervised models, with supporting liner classifier.
 * Delivered Java implementations of LexRank and TextRank for key sentence extraction.
 * Trained Logistic Regression model in Scala using Apache Spark and Stanford Core NLP to classify candidate sentences.
 * Created ensemble model and incorporated user feedback data to improve predictions over time.

-### Citation Count Prediction - POC
-A tool to help journals identify important research, and researchers project their future impact.
+### Gradient Boosted Tree / Deep Learning ensemble for combined metadata / NLP regression.
+Helps journals identify important research, and researchers project their future impact.
 * Delivered POC report showing 15% improvement in MAE over baseline.
 * Extracted ~15 million scientific journal articles; performed extensive feature engineering to find predictors.
 * Modeled metadata features using a Gradient Boosted Tree model; modeled text content using deep learning; ensembled for best prediction.

-### Supervised Word Mover's Distance
+### Supervised Word Mover's Distance Python Package
 A technique for using document labels to transform word-vector space such that documents with matching labels are close togehter.
 * Wrote Python package to implement Supervised Word Mover's Distance.
 * Useful for measuring document distance when a particular dimension is of interest.